 We guarantee our frozen turkeys to be just as good as our fresh turkeys!
 (Seriously, we’ve done taste tests.)
 How is this possible?
 Through an aging process and flash freezing!
 (Read more about this below.)

-Fresh turkeys are only available for Thanksgiving and Christmas.
-We do take orders in advance.
+Fresh turkeys are only available for Thanksgiving.
+We take orders in advance.
 For Thanksgiving, we take 1000 orders typically beginning on October 1st.
-No worries if you don’t get your order in on time because as stated above, we do raise 3000 per year.
+No worries if you don’t get your order in on time because, as stated above, we do raise 3000 per year.
 The rest are sold on a first-come, first-serve basis on the Monday and Tuesday before Thanksgiving, and there is always plenty for everyone!

 Are our turkeys free-range?